Periodic Follow Up

 Why We Ask for Your Health Card Number

 Very strict privacy practices are in place when information from multiple sources is linked together.
 Your data is de-identified before being provided to researchers.
-These researchers must document how they will ensure the confidentiality of the information and must receive approval from a Research Ethics Board.
+These researchers must document how they will ensure the confidentiality of the information and must receive approval from a Research Ethics Board and an access committee.

 If you did not provide your health card number when you registered, it can be added by logging into your account, clicking “My Profile” and then clicking “Personal Information.”